johanbrandhorst/blog/content/post/serverless-application-stack.md

 * Full HTTP/2 and gRPC support

-Cloud Run is built on [Knative](https://knative.dev), a serverless deployment framework you can run on your own, or as a service, in this case.
+Cloud Run is built on [Knative](https://knative.dev), a serverless deployment framework you can run on your own, or as a service, as in this case.
 As a lone dev mostly interested in building hobby projects, it is good to know that I _can_ get off GCP if I want to, but I'm mostly interested in the PaaS offering to start with.